The History of Our COVID-19 Vaccine Education Initiative

 In partnership with 18 leading health organizations and Dr. Anthony Fauci, we release videos featuring trusted doctors, nurses and pharmacists addressing the concerns of healthcare professionals about the vaccines, with the goal of arming them with the latest facts to help them speak to patients.

-On a pivotal day for our effort, the Ad Council and COVID Collaborative host a strategy summit for partners, featuring remarks from our president and CEO Linda Sherman, our incoming board chair Linda Yaccarino of NBCUniversal, COVID Collaborative cofounder John Bridgeland, Surgeon General Jerome Adams and Pereira O’Dell’s P.J.
+On a pivotal day for our effort, the Ad Council and COVID Collaborative host a strategy summit for partners, featuring remarks from our president and CEO Lisa Sherman, our incoming board chair Linda Yaccarino of NBCUniversal, COVID Collaborative cofounder John Bridgeland, Surgeon General Jerome Adams and Pereira O’Dell’s P.J.
 Pereira.

 On the day of President Biden’s inauguration in Washington D.C., former presidents Barack Obama, George W. Bush and Bill Clinton quietly come together to film one of two “It’s Up to You” PSAs that also feature former president Jimmy Carter and first ladies Michelle Obama, Laura Bush, Hillary Clinton and Rosalynn Carter.